GlacierWWF/tutorial_2018-1/task_submit/zhangniansong张年崧/project/GestureRecognition/README.md

 ## Demo
 ![window](./img/demo.gif)
-Please note that different lighting conditions and background
+Please note that different lighting conditions and background will affect the prediction result.
 ## Training

 I trained this little network on local machine (Intel i5, no GPU acceleration) and it took about 15min/epoch.